NinjaBearStudioTech/Documentation/Writerside/topics/combat/cbt_weapons.md

 attachment.
 If your game allows multiple weapons to be equipped, then you can delegate all your weapon management to the Inventory System.

 The Combat System is able to detect if you have the Inventory System in your project.
-If so, then the **Equipment Weapon Manager** will become available, and can be used to retrieve **Weapon Actors** from the **Inventory System**.
+If so, then the **Equipment Adapter Component** will become available, and can be used to retrieve **Weapon Actors** from the **Inventory System**.

 Items must adhere to the following criteria:

 - The **[Equipment Manager](inv_equipment_manager.md)** can find a match for the **Weapon Query**.
 - The **Equipment Instance** has an actor marked as an **[Effect Causer](inv_equipment.md)**.

-Add `NinjaCombatEquipmentWeaponManagerComponent` to your Combatant Pawn or Character to enable the integration.Make sure to remove the **Default Weapon Manager** if you added it before.
+Add `UNinjaCombatEquipmentAdapterComponent` to your Combatant Pawn or Character to enable the integration.
+Make sure to remove the **Default Weapon Manager** if you added it before, since this adapter is a **replacement for it**.

 <seealso style="cards">
     <category ref="related">